 Susceptible to scams

-Speaking of criminals; the difficult-to-trace nature international cash transfers means this is the preferred method of stealing used by scammers.
+Speaking of criminals; the difficult-to-trace nature international cash transfers means this is a preferred method of fraud used by scammers.
 Some unsuspecting people are fleeced of their money when they are enticed to send money to someone they don’t know or have never met in person.

 How to be safe when using cash pickup

 For all its convenience, there is a somewhat dark side to cash pickup services – they are often used for scams.
 Bad players will turn the tables on everything that makes cash pickup a great service, and use it against the very people it aims to help.
 When using a cash pickup service you need to be careful.